zapplebee/droplet/notes/setting-up-the-droplet.md

 so the ability to add content whenever, whereever would be nice.

 stretch goal would be to add the ability to comment on lines.

+one of the goals of this site is to practice progressive by incremental improvement of this feed. backwards compatibility too.

+since right now this is just a giant markdown file, it could obviously be replatformed.

+the other goal is that all the changes to the site get logged here.

+think of it as a git log + architecture decision record + readme + bullet journal + social media